latte-central/latte-tutorial/src/latte_tutorial/ch03_game_rules.clj.md

 ```

-## Curry Howard Part One: Propositions as Types
+## Curry Howard Take One: Propositions as Types

 We are now ready for the Curry Howard enlightenment, take one.
 If you have some level of mathematical background, then the ∀ symbol and its